-We will continue to provide information to our provider network as it becomes available.
-Please visit www.cms.gov/icd10 for more about the delay.
+We will continue to communicate information to our provider network as it becomes available.
+Go to www.cms.gov/icd10 for information about ICD-10.

 - Diagnosis codes (ICD-10-CM) and procedure codes (ICD-10-PCS) will have more digits than ICD-9 codes; CPT® and HCPCS codes will not be affected.

 - The number of codes increased significantly from roughly 14,000 codes to 170,000 codes.